Court overturns decision that following clinical guidelines was “irrational”

-A recent court decision has caught the attention of many in the medical profession.
-In this case, doctors were initially found to be negligent because gentamicin was not prescribed as part of an antibiotic regime for a child with a fractured thumb, despite the regime being consistent with clinical guidelines.
+This court decision caught the attention of many in the medical profession.
+It involved a case where doctors were initially found to be negligent because gentamicin was not prescribed as part of an antibiotic regime for a child with a fractured thumb, despite the regime being consistent with clinical guidelines.

 Sadly, the child’s thumb was later amputated due to gangrene and his father brought a negligence claim against the relevant health district over the treatment.

 The health district was ordered by the judge to pay over $240,000 in compensation after they found that the doctors should not have just followed the guidelines, but devised an appropriate antibiotic regime specific to the child’s case.
 The health district appealed the court’s decision and it was overturned.

 Ultimately, this means doctors can rely on guidelines, so long as the practices in the guidelines are widely accepted in Australia.